nooblag/nerdwiki/Vagrant.md

 * Main user: vagrant
 * Main user pass: vagrant

-6. Don't install GUI or guest additions from Debian installer.
+6. Do not install GUI or guest additions from Debian installer.

 7. Remove installation CD from apt sources in `/etc/apt/sources.list` and run `aptitude update`

 8. Boot VM, login as user.
 Run `aptitude install sudo`

 9. Run `visudo`.
 Change the `env_keep` line at top of file to match the below -

 `Defaults  env_keep+=SSH_AUTH_SOCK`